 Some of the Group's transactions and arrangements are with related parties and the effect of these on the basis determined between the parties is reflected in these financial statements.
-Balances with related parties are unsecured, interest-free and repayable on demand, except for interest-bearing loans as disclosed in Note 21 for co-investment in loans receivable.
+Balances with related parties are unsecured, interest-free and repayable on demand, except for interest-bearing loans as disclosed in Note 22 for co-investment in debt instruments.